Deep-MI/fsqc/README.md

   packages for some optional functions and modules.
 See the `requirements.txt` file for a complete list.
 Use `pip3 install -r requirements.txt` to install these packages.

+- For the shape analysis module, the brainprint and lapy packages from https://github.com/Deep-MI are required (both version 0.2 or newer).

 - This software has been tested on Ubuntu 20.04 and MacOS 10.15.